 Disclosure documents include performance summaries for managed futures investments.
 Find out how to decipher the different pieces of information these summaries provide.

 Upon receiving a Commodity Trading Advisor (CTA) disclosure document, the first thing investors usually do is turn to the performance table found in the Past Performance section of the document.
 This is where the CTA lists the program’s monthly rate of return and aggregate yearly return.

-A performance table offers a wealth of data (Table 1); some of the information easily understandable, but most of it needs massaging with additional calculations.
-Thankfully, there are many CTA databases available that perform the calculations for investors.
-(Table 2).
+A performance table offers a wealth of data (Table 1); some information is easily understandable, but most of it needs massaging with additional calculations.
+Thankfully, many CTA databases are available that perform the calculations for investors.

 An important number missing from most CTA disclosure documents is the corresponding measure to maximum drawdown called Time to Recovery: how long it took the program to earn back the loss.
-Table 2 lists websites/databases that are helpful in finding this information.
-It took our sample program nine months (highlighted in green in Table 1) to recover from its maximum drawdown.
+For example, our sample program took nine months (highlighted in green in Table 1) to recover from its maximum drawdown.

 Another important element of a CTA’s performance is the amount of risk the CTA program takes to earn its returns.
 There are a number of ways to measure the risk-reward ratio, and again, it helps to use databases, such as the ones found at IASG.com.

 Managed Futures Today Disclaimer:

 The information in Managed Futures Today is intended for educational purposes only.
 It is not meant to recommend, promote, or in any way imply the effectiveness of any trading system, strategy, or approach.
 Traders are advised to do their own research and testing to determine the validity of a trading idea.
 Trading and investing carry a high level of risk.
 Past performance does not guarantee future results.